0x1000000/SqExpress/Readme.md

 ## Temporary Tables

 In some scenarios temporary tables might be very useful.
 Just like normal tables, the recommended way is now to declare them with attributes and let the source generator produce the `TempTableBase` implementation:

+The full attribute list is documented in [Table Description Reference](Reference/table_description.md).

 ```cs
 using SqExpress.TableDecalationAttributes;